polganesh/springk8s/README.md

 ```
 mvn clean install -DskipTests
 ```
-it will create jar file in the _target_ folder of this project
+It will create jar file in the _target_ folder of this project

 ### Build Docker image

 ```
 docker build -t $user/poc:dev .
 ```
-it will create docker image based on _Dockerfile_ present in this project.
+- It will create docker image based on _Dockerfile_ present in this project.

-###
+- I have created docker image with name poc and tagged it as dev. you are free to use other names and tags

+### Push docker image to AWS ECR (optional)
+- This step is optional and required only if you are using AWS EKS.
+- In our case we are using AWS EKS for deploying our application hence it is needed for it.
+- steps for pushing docker image to ECR are available in AWS web console. for more information [refer](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html)